Consumer Protection Notice

 Eligibility – Multifamily buildings

-The statute requires that the heat pump be installed in the applicant’s Minnesota residence.
-The eligible applicant must own and reside in the home or multi-family unit where the heat pump is installed.
-Multi-family housing units where the owner does not reside is not eligible for the program.
+The program statute requires that eligible heat pumps are installed in the applicant’s Minnesota residence.
+To qualify, an eligible applicant must own and reside in the home or multi-family unit where the heat pump is installed.
+Multi-family housing units where the owner does not reside are not eligible for this program.

 Eligibility – Equipment

-"Heat pump" means a cold climate rated air-source heat pump composed of:
+For this program, "heat pump" means a cold climate rated air-source heat pump.

 Further requirements:

-• The applicant has purchased a heat pump of the capacity recommended by the auditor or contractor AND also is on the Approved Product List (to be determined)
+• The applicant has purchased a heat pump of the capacity recommended by the auditor or contractor AND also is on the Approved Product List (to be released prior to program launch)

-• The heat pump has been installed by a contractor on the qualified contractor list (to be determined)
+• The heat pump has been installed by a contractor on the approved contractor list (to be released prior to program launch)

-Below is a list of technologies which are not eligible for the state rebate program but allowed under the federal program:
+Technologies that are not eligible for the state rebate program but, allowed under the federal program, include:

 • Air-to-water heat pumpshear pump summer